statpascal/emul99/readme.md

     sudo apt install fp-compiler libsdl2-dev libgtk-3-dev build-essential

-A recent of version of the Free Pascal Compiler (3.2.x) is required.
+A recent version of the Free Pascal Compiler (3.2.2) is recommended..

 Development is mainly done under openSUSE Tumbleweed on x64.